-In response to the impact of the COVID-19 pandemic, the Company reduced its workforce in March 2020, impacting 26 people at the Luverne Facility and four people at the Company's corporate headquarters.
-(See "Restructuring Expenses" below.)
-The Company also reduced, and each of Patrick R. Gruber, its Chief Executive Officer, Christopher M. Ryan, its President, Chief Operating Officer and Chief Technology Officer, L. Lynn Smull, its Chief Financial Officer, Timothy J. Cesarek, its Chief Commercial Officer, Geoffrey T. Williams, Jr., its General Counsel and Secretary, and Carolyn M. Romero, its Vice President - Controller and Principal Accounting Officer (collectively, the "Officers") accepted 20% reductions to their base salaries.
-These reductions became effective as of April 1, 2020 for a period of 90 days thereafter.
+In response to the impact of the COVID-19 pandemic, each of Patrick R. Gruber, the Company's Chief Executive Officer, Christopher M. Ryan, the Company's President, Chief Operating Officer and Chief Technology Officer, L. Lynn Smull, the Company's Chief Financial Officer, Timothy J. Cesarek, the Company's Chief Commercial Officer, Geoffrey T. Williams, Jr., the Company's General Counsel and Secretary, and Carolyn M. Romero, the Company's Vice President - Controller and Principal Accounting Officer (collectively, the "Officers") accepted 20% reductions to their base salaries.
+These reductions became effective as of April 1, 2020 and will continue until July 31, 2020.
 In connection with the 20% salary reduction, the Officers were granted Company stock in the form of restricted stock awards in an amount equal to the 20% reduction.
-Certain remaining employees that earn above a certain dollar threshold also agreed to take a 20% salary reduction over the next three months, with the 20% portion to be paid in the form of restricted stock awards.
+Certain remaining employees that earn above a certain dollar threshold also agreed to take a 20% salary reduction through July 31, 2020, with the 20% portion to be paid in the form of restricted stock awards.